MediaBrowser/plugin.video.emby/README.md

 **Full disclaimer:** I will see your name and address on my PayPal account.
 Rest assured that I will not share this with anyone.

 [ ![Download](https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a|alt=Buy Me a Coffee)](https://ko-fi.com/A8182EB)

-### Checkout the PKC Wiki
-The [Wiki can be found here](https://github.com/croneter/PlexKodiConnect/wiki) and will hopefully answer all your questions.
-You can even edit the wiki yourself!

 ### What is currently supported?